Alienation (album): Critical reception

 The album was met with positive reviews from music critics.
 AllMusic wrote, "Familiar themes of struggle and resilience abound, as does the group's assured blend of post-grunge, alternative metal, and hard rock, with highlights arriving in the anthemic 'Dominate' and 'Mayday', as well as the deeply felt rumination on grief 'In Waves'."
 Matthias Weckmann of Metal Hammer stated, "The mix of alternative metal, alternative rock, and post-grunge is perfectly rehearsed and as captivating as ever.
 The riffs are sharp, the climaxes are always memorable, the sound as transparent as it is atmospherically dense.
 And the interplay between Gontier and Walst opens up new dynamic possibilities."
 However, he said the album "plays it safe musically" and that it lacks "the momentum" their previous albums possessed.
 Rock N' Loud wrote a positive review for the album praising the group's growth in sound and stated, "One thing that is quickly apparent is the melodic quality that cuts right through; in no time, you will be warbling along with every track as they flow one after another.
 The production makes every song sound huge, anthemic in quality, adding to the unrelenting passion pouring through your speakers.
 The dual vocals do add that extra little bit of something special that demands your attention [...]
 There isn't a bad track on the album; each one hits harder than the last, thicker than the previous and more addictive as you get into it."
 Joseph Mastel of Spill Magazine remarked that the album "will undoubtedly raise the roof," highlighting "Kill Me Fast" and "Don't Wanna Go Home Tonight" as the standout tracks.
 Simon K of Sputnikmusic said the album was their "best effort since One-X, but it should have been so much more."
 He praised the lead single "Mayday" which he stated "does a fantastic job of representing Three Days Grace's best attributes," but was critical on the three follow-up songs noting their lack of "identity and purpose."
 He also criticized the production on the album, feeling though as if "it was recorded underwater" and "is so thoroughly processed it sounds like Skynet produced it and turned the band's frontmen into cyborgs."
 Despite his criticisms, he stated the album "does eventually find its footing and present a worthwhile experience overall."
+Loudwire said, "What makes Alienation stand out is how it ties the past and present together without leaning too hard in either direction.
+It sounds like Three Days Grace always have — but darker and more introspective.
+There's a rawness to the lyrics, a weight to the instrumentation and a sense that the band is confronting their own legacy as much as their inner demons.
+It's not just a comeback, it's a reinvention."

+As of December 2025, Alienation has sold 96,000 equivalent album units in the United States.
+The album was voted as Loudwire's Best Rock Album of 2025.